 Several patients have been identified recently with aggressive fungal soft tissue infections.
 These patients were transferred in from the field and had lacerations that were closed at the scene.
 These patients have developed cellulitis followed by aggressive necrotizing soft tissue infection.
 Despite aggressive surgical debridement, the wounds have continued to advance.
 Microscopy demonstrates invasive fungal elements with capillary thrombosis.
 Grossly, the wounds have a cellulitic appearance with necrosis of the deeper aspect of the wound.
 The fat has a saponified appearance.
 In some cases gross fungal elements are visible with the naked eye.
 Despite aggressive surgical debridement, the necrosis reoccurs within 24 hours.
 Treatment currently consists of aggressive serial surgical debridement with IV amphotericin therapy.

-confirms that one person died because of the mucormycosis.
+Update: A CNN report confirms that one person died because of the mucormycosis.